leminhtuan2015/Today-I-Learn/backend_javascript/keystone_js/keystone.md

 ### What is KeystoneJS ?
 * KeystoneJS is **a Javascript CMS**.
+* Keystone is a powerful Node.js content management system and web app framework
 * KeystoneJS is an Open Source, NodeJS based CMS and Web Application Platform.
 * **KeystoneJS = ExpressJS + MongoDB**